vHepp/hack-a-Ivan/README.md

 # hack-a-Ivan

-*Controlling a Tetris Game with face tracking.*
+*Controlling Tetris with your face.*

 OpenCV and Pygame